“He who depends upon his eyes for sight, his ears for hearing and his mouth for speech, he is still dead.” Hazrat Inayat Khan

 Our legs were tangled in each others’ like the roots of a flame tree

 Now your hands feel in the dark for mine but I am gone

 I came to bathe in this gulf of spilled tears

 and to swallow the salt we are swimming in.

 Everything here tastes like blood.

-All my friends are sparrows and the moon is white as wonder bread.
+Now all my friends are like sparrows and the moon is white as wonder bread.

-Our wings go on beating against that light.
+Our wings go on beating against the light.

 I tell you there is a kind of dancing here

-just not the kind the rich will pay good money for.
+just not the kind the rich pay good money for.